Luther Adler: Film and television career

-In 1937 Adler began to appear in films, although they were never his highest priority.
+In 1937, Adler began to appear in films, although they were never his highest priority.
 His credits included Cornered (1945), Wake of the Red Witch (1948), House of Strangers (1949), D.O.A.
 (1949), The Desert Fox: The Story of Rommel (1951) (appearing as Hitler), and M (1951).
 During the 1950s, Luther Adler was among the directors and actors who were blacklisted.
 He later appeared in Voyage of the Damned (1976) and Absence of Malice (1981).

-He also acted frequently on television in such programs as the anthology series, Crossroads, General Electric Theater, Kraft Television Theater and Robert Montgomery Presents.
-He guest-starred in 1960 in the science fiction fantasy series, The Twilight Zone as the poor pawnbroker Arthur Castle, with Vivi Janiss as his wife Edna, in the episode entitled "The Man in the Bottle" (again appearing as Hitler).
+He also acted on various television programs, including the anthology series, Crossroads, General Electric Theater, Kraft Television Theater, and Robert Montgomery Presents.
+He guest-starred in 1960 in the science fiction fantasy series The Twilight Zone as the poor pawnbroker Arthur Castle, with Vivi Janiss as his wife Edna, in the episode entitled "The Man in the Bottle" (again appearing as Hitler).
 In the story line, a genie offers the couple four wishes which do not lead to happiness.
 He was also cast in episodes of The Untouchables, Ben Casey, 77 Sunset Strip, Mission: Impossible, Hawaii Five-O, most notably in the series' only three-part episode "'V' for Vashon", The Streets of San Francisco, Naked City and Route 66.

 Personal life and legacy

 Adler was married to actress Sylvia Sidney from 1938 until 1946 and was the father of Sidney's only child, her son Jacob, who predeceased her.

-A lifelong Democrat, he and his siblings supported the campaign of Adlai Stevenson during the 1952 presidential election.